New Zealand Certificate in Computing (User Fundamentals) (Level 2)

 This course of study is designed to improve your digital literacy.
 You might be returning to the workforce or simply wanting to keep up with technology and meet and learn with others.

 You'll use a range of software tools and applications that are freely available online to create and share digital content including images, audio and video.
 You'll learn how to connect and collaborate with others online, and have the opportunity to use a range of digital devices including PCs, phones and tablets.
-You'll learn about basic troubleshooting and personal cyber-safety.
+You'll also learn about basic troubleshooting and personal cyber-safety.

 Digital Citizen Group